Jewish Education Coordinator

 Reena joined the CJE in 2008 after working for an Israeli non-profit education organization.
 She has worked on building and administering the CFIE Israel scholarship program .
 In addition, Reena continues to utilize her technical and bookkeeping knowledge and creativity to support CJE’s programs.
 In her spare time, she is passionate about yoga and reading and loves spending time with her family and friends.

 Zina Segal moved to the States just a few years ago from Saint Petersburg, Russia.
-Zina holds an Master’s of Arts in Digital Humanities from Saint Petersburg State University.
+Zina holds an Master’s of Arts in Digital Humanities from Saint Petersburg State University and a Master’s of Arts in Leadership in Jewish Education and Communal Service from Towson University.
 She has been involved in Jewish communal life since she was a teenager, making it all the way from camper to Educational Director of JAFI’s summer camp.
 Zina was involved in establishing teen and young adults’ programs at the first Reform synagogue in Saint Petersburg.
 After spending a year in the Beit Midrash of Pardes in Jerusalem, where she was studying Torah and Talmud, she came back home to become a Director of Jewish Programs and Community Development at the new JCC.
 During her work at the JCC, she oversaw family programs (including abroad summer camps), the Center for Adult Learning and the Young Leadership Development program.
 Zina’s greatest passion are books that she edited for different programs at the JCC.
-Zina holds a Masters in Leadership in Jewish Education and Communal Service from Towson University.
-When not at CJE, she enjoys spending time with her husband and children.
+When not at CJE, she enjoys spending time with her husband and two little boys.

 Rachel Delman Turniansky